KipCollo/ToolsCorn/DevOps/Orchestration/Kubernetes/index.md

 The Control Plane is what controls and makes the whole cluster function.
 The components that make up the Control Plane are:-

-1. The etcd distributed persistent storage
+1. The etcd - distributed persistent storage
-2. The API server
+2. The API server - Accepts REST commands to interact with Cluster resources.
-3. The Scheduler
+3. The Scheduler - Regulate tasks on slave nodes
 4. The Controller Manager
 These components store and manage the state of the cluster, but they aren’t what runs the application containers.